Punahoa Heritage Forest

 For three decades, the Pūʻā Foundation has nurtured healing and renewal for both land and people — Mālama Ka ʻĀina, Mālama Kanaka.
 This legacy continues through the Punahoa Heritage Forest, where we are restoring native ecosystems and planting a new generation of ROD-resistant ʻōhiʻa lehua—a first for any Native Hawaiian nonprofit.

-Join us for our 30th Anniversary Benefit Gala, Planting Seeds of Hope - Jan.
-6, 2026, honoring Kahu Kealahou Alika and Aunty Roberta Jahrling, whose leadership has guided our journey.
-Your support helps protect Hawaiʻi’s forests, uplift our communities, and ensure a future rooted in aloha ʻāina.
+We are truly thankful for a beautiful week of celebration of Planting Seeds of Hope.
+The 30th Anniversary Benefit Gala, Planting Seeds of Hope - Jan.
+6, 2026, where we honored Kahu Kealahou Alika and Aunty Roberta Jahrling, whose leadership has guided our journey - it was a beautiful tribute to two very special people.
+Mahalo to all who celebrated with us and to all who donated, supported and contributed to help protect Hawaiʻi’s forests, uplift our communities, and ensure a future rooted in aloha ʻāina.

-To follow, on Jan.
-7th to 9th - there will be The Mana Gathering (ʻAha Ka Mana) - a learning collaborative that offer hands-on, experiential opportunities designed to strengthen both professional practice and personal well-being.
-The Gathering takes a unique dual approach: we seek to strengthen the capacity of community members impacted by trauma, and their supports—whether the trauma is through incarceration, systems involvement, or environmental crises such as fungus affecting the ʻōhiʻa lehua—while also enhancing the individual wellness of every participant.
+The Mana Gathering (ʻAha Ka Mana) - that followed on Jan.
+7th to 9th, a learning collaborative that offered hands-on, experiential opportunities designed to strengthen both professional practice and personal well-being was a beautiful time to start off 2026.
+The unique dual approach of the gathering was to strengthen the capacity of community members impacted by trauma, and their supports—whether the trauma is through incarceration, systems involvement, or environmental crises such as fungus affecting the ʻōhiʻa lehua—while also enhancing the individual wellness of every participant.
+A beautiful time together was had by all.

 Hawaiʻi Proud